How to House-Train a Cat

 Unlike puppies, kittens are a snap to house-train.
 In fact, you don't really have to train a cat to use a litter box at all.
 Your cat's instincts to bury its stools will guide it to the sanitary litter box you have provided.
 We guide you through the necessary elements to ensure success.

 Litter pans or boxes are available in a host of sizes and colors.
 Be sure to buy one that's at least 4 inches deep and large enough for your cat to use without being cramped for space.
-If you have multiple cats, you might want to acquire several litter pans, especially since some cats prefer not to share facilities with feline roommates.
+If you have multiple cats, aim for a litter box per cat, plus one additional, so there's always one available.
 Also, be sure to buy a litter pan that's easy to clean and sterilize.

 For litter, you can use sand, shredded newspapers, or wood shavings, but commercially prepared cat litter made of ground clay or other materials is the most convenient and sanitary.
 There are two types of commercial litter available: clumping and standard (nonclumping) litter.
 With standard litter, you will have to change all the litter whenever it is soiled, but with clumping litter, you can easily rake out the dirty clumps of litter and leave the rest in place.
 You might find that your cat has specific likes and dislikes about the type of litter you are using, so if it scoffs at using the litter box, try using a different litter.